froger-me/regen-thumbs/README.md

 # Regen.
 Thumbs

 Regen.
-Thumbs - regenerate WordPress post thumbnails per post in one click!
+Thumbs - regenerate Worpdpress post thumbnails per post in one click!

 This plugin adds a button to the WordPress post edit screen to regenerate all the thumbnails associated to the post using ajax.
 Compatible with Woocommerce.